arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 ## Get topic by ID

-The most common query that we have to support is getting a topic by its `id` and this is very well facilitated by making `id` as a [primary key](https://en.wikipedia.org/wiki/Primary_key) of the table.
+The most common query that we'd need is getting a topic by its `id` and this is very well facilitated by making `id` as a [primary key](https://en.wikipedia.org/wiki/Primary_key) of the table.

 ```sql
 SELECT * FROM topics WHERE id = 531;